KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 1. Determine a count for each node, to keep track of how many elements will contribute to the nodal value.
 2. Calculate the extrapolation matrix, to distribute the integration values to the nodes.
 3. Calculate the integration point values of the variables of interest, by using the `CalculateOnIntegrationPoints` function of the `Element` class.
-4. For each element, distribute the integration values to their respective nodes by multiplying the extrapolation matrix with the integration values.
+4. For each element, distribute the integration point values to their respective nodes by multiplying the extrapolation matrix with the integration point values.
 5. Divide the nodal values by the count to get the average value.

 ### Restrictions